BitmapBuilder/vite-ordinal-template/README.md

 # vite-ordinal-template

-a simple React + React-Three-Fiber workflow for making ordinal inscriptions
+a simple Vite + React-Three-Fiber workflow for making ordinal inscriptions

-## local development
+## how to use

 1. install